Are you trying to fix the invalid JSON error in WordPress?

 folder.
 You can access this file by using an FTP client.

-The error log may provide you with a clue about what may be causing the invalid JSON error on your website.
-For more details, see our guide on setting up WordPress error logs and using them for debugging errors.
+The error log may provide you with a clue about what is causing the invalid JSON error on your website.
+For more details, see our guide on setting up WordPress error logs and using them to debug errors.

 Option 10.
 Check for Mixed Content Error

-When a website served over HTTPS (secure) tries to load resources (images, scripts, data) from an insecure HTTP source, it creates the mixed content error.
+When a website served over HTTPS (secure) tries to load resources (images, scripts, data) from an insecure HTTP source, it creates a mixed content error.

 Modern browsers block mixed content for security reasons.
-This is to prevent attackers from injecting malicious content into the secure website through the insecure resource.
+This prevents attackers from injecting malicious content into a secure website through an insecure resource.

 If the blocked resource happens to be a JSON file or a script that fetches JSON data, the browser might not be able to access it completely.
 This incomplete or blocked data can then lead to parsing errors, resulting in an invalid JSON error.

-To find out how to solve it, read our guide on how to fix the mixed content error in WordPress.
+To find out how to solve it, you can read our guide on how to fix the mixed content error in WordPress.

 Final Step: Seek Expert Help